 For patients who have lost a lot of volume in their breasts, adding implants during breast lift surgery may provide better results, restoring fullness and reshaping the breasts.
 Your surgeon will counsel you on whether breast augmentation along with breast lift may be right for you.

-Breast lift surgery typically takes 2-3 hours and is performed in an outpatient setting under general anesthesia.
+Breast lift surgery typically takes 2-3 hours and is performed in an outpatient setting.
 Depending on how extensive your surgery is you may need to spend the night in the hospital.

 After surgery, you’ll need to rest for 1-2 days.
 It’s normal to have bruising, swelling, and tenderness after surgery that lasts for 2-3 weeks.
 You’ll wear a pressure garment or specialized bra 24 hours a day for 3-4 weeks, and you must avoid gym exercise for 4 weeks.
 You’ll also need to avoid sun exposure on the breasts for a few months and take special care of your incision sites with scar reducing creams and silicone gel sheets.